shrishailsd/WX12025/guide.md

 ### Step 1: Create Project Directory

-First, let's create our project directory and navigate into it:
+First, let's create our project directory in cmd and navigate into it:

 ```bash
 mkdir banking-crm